2026 BPDA Summer Conference

 SESSION 1: Muddy Waters - Attorneys, Social Workers, and Race in Holistic Defense

-Presenter: Brandon Banks and Angelene Musawwir
+Presenter: Brandon Banks, Angelene Musawwir

 This presentation will explore how attorneys and social workers can effectively navigate the challenges that sometimes arise when working together within the holistic defense model.
 It will also include a discussion of the role that race can play in these team dynamics, and why diversity and inclusion are important considerations when building and supporting holistic defense teams.